zchee/golang-wiki/DevExpWG.md

 ### Members
 * All responsibilities of participants
 * Doing the first CL and proposal reviews
-* Setting high-level goals and establishing larger scale projects.
+* Setting high-level goals and establishing long-term milestones

 ### Participants
+Participants don't have to commit to any long-term plans, they work as much as they want on gradual improvements and contribute to the discussion.
 * Creating CLs and proposals
-* Participating in discussions.
+* Participating in discussions